shliffen/PollAndVoteController/README.md

 # PollAndVoteController
-Simple Spring REST Application which can manipulate Polls and collect Votes and results
+Sample of Spring REST Application which can manipulate Polls and collect Votes and results

 **How to run?**
 You can run it from the dist folder - by running first on make.sh/make.bat (for building a project using Maven and creating a "uber"-jar),